17media/M17SDK-ios/README.md

 #### Troubleshooting
-- If you need the accurate data report from M17 side, you **MUST** set the _userIdentifier_ in config to bind the 17 App user with the user of your own App.
+- If you need accurate data report from M17 side, you **MUST** update the `externalUserID` by calling `M17SDK.updateExternalUserID(:_)` to associated your user identifier to 17 App user.
 - **Please make sure that you call others M17 SDK APIs after the launch completion callback returned without any errors,** or you would get unexpected result.
 For example, you would get _nil_ value when creating _LiveListViewController_.
 - If you get the error, please check the error message.
 Please refer _M17SDKAuthError_ and use _Switch-case_ to handle the error properly.